paul-ollis/clippets/docs/index.rst

 Introduction
 ============

-Clippets is a terminal user interface (TUI) application designed make very easy to build up *rich* text within your computer's clipboard, by selecting text snippets from a organised collection.
+Clippets is a Terminal User Interface (TUI) application designed make it easy to build up *rich* text within your computer's clipboard, by selecting text snippets from a organised collection.
 You can view this short `video`_ to get the basic idea.